Last updated: May 4, 2026

 - Wrong office, wrong result: the assessor handles 4% legal residence, while the auditor handles Homestead.

-- Escrow is not automatic: the DOR says you may need to send the approval letter to your mortgage lender yourself, and even a fully exempt property can still owe local fees.
+- Escrow is not automatic: you may need to send the approval letter to your mortgage lender yourself.
+Even a fully exempt property can still owe local fees.

 Common mistakes to avoid